What is a scholarly (peer-reviewed) journal?

 Finding Peer-Reviewed Articles:

-Most library databases provide a filter for "Peer-reviewed" sources that can help you find these types of articles.
+Most library databases provide a filter for "Peer-reviewed" or "scholarly" sources that can help you find these types of articles.
 In EbscoHost databases, find "Peer-reviewed" under the "Limit To" filters: